refractionPOINT/lce_doc/appliance_ops.md

 Try it: `rpc.py c2/endpoint z --is-broadcast`.
 You should see a lot of metrics being printed to the screen.
 The `--is-broadcast` says that the RPC should be sent to *all* instances of that micro-service, not just one (the default).

+## Removing Node From Cluster
+If you intend on removing a node permanently from the cluster, use the `decommission_node.py` script.
+This will ensure that any steps needed to leave the cluster in a clean way are taken.